MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-07.md

 * More details on how App Service runs a Python app, see [Configure Python app](/azure/app-service/configure-language-python).

-* Review PostgresSQL best practices, see [Best practices for building an application with Azure Database for PostgreSQL](/azure/postgresql/single-server/application-best-practices).
+* Review PostgreSQL best practices, see [Best practices for building an application with Azure Database for PostgreSQL](/azure/postgresql/single-server/application-best-practices).

 * Learn more about security for Blob storage, see [Security recommendations for Blob storage](/azure/storage/blobs/security-recommendations).